 The kitchen is one of the most important spaces in the house for the Aries.
 It is a place of heat, creativity, innovation, new beginnings, and chaos.
 It may be extra challenging to keep an Aries kitchen clean.

-- Keep knives in a spot that is noticeable.
+- Keep knives in a noticeable spot.
 You may want to use magnets to hang them on the walls.

 - Have a nice square or rectangular table made of wood.